dneise/try_traitlets_for_ctapipe/README.md

 I leave it to the reader to try a few other simply errors, like typos ... try to configure values which do not even exist.

+No problem .. is that what ctapipe wants?

+# step 4

+Here I only fixed the error in the config.py

+input:

+    git checkout step_4
+    python myapp.py --config=config.py

+output:

+    boring

+observe that indeed `foo` and `bar` were correctly configured.